sdasgup3/PLDI-2020-Artifact-Evaluation/README.md

  - `test.c`: C file with an instruction instance of `addq` wrapped in inline assembly.
  - `test`: Binary compiled from above C file.
  - `test.ll`: McSema lifted LLVM IR from binary `test`.
  - `test.mod.ll`: McSema lifts a lot af glue code other than the instructions in `test`.
-This is declutted version of `test.ll` focussing on just the IR revelant to the lifting of `addq` instrction.
+This is de-cluttered version of `test.ll` focusing on just the IR relevant to the lifting of `addq` instruction.
- - `test-xspec.k`: The K-specification file necessary for running a symbolic execution engine `krpove` (a tool that K-fraework generates automatically from the semantics of X86-64 ISA) on binary instruction and generating symbolic summary.
+ - `test-xspec.k`: The K-specification file necessary for running a symbolic execution engine `krpove` (a tool that K-framework generates automatically from the semantics of X86-64 ISA) on binary instruction and generating symbolic summary.
- - `Output/test-xspec.out`: Output of the above symbolic excution.
+ - `Output/test-xspec.out`: Output of the above symbolic execution.
- - `test-lspec.k`: The K-specification file necessary for running another symbolic execution engine `kprove` (a tool that K-fraework generates automatically from the semantics of LLVM IR) on `test.mod.ll` and generating symbolic summary.
+ - `test-lspec.k`: The K-specification file necessary for running another symbolic execution engine `kprove` (a tool that K-framework generates automatically from the semantics of LLVM IR) on `test.mod.ll` and generating symbolic summary.
- - `Output/test-lspec.out`: Output of the above symbolic excution.
+ - `Output/test-lspec.out`: Output of the above symbolic execution.
  - `Output/test-z3.py`: The python file encoding the verification queries in SMTLIB format.
 The queries are created using the tool [spec-to-smt](https://github.com/sdasgup3/validating-binary-decompilation/blob/master/source/tools/spec-to-smt/spec-to-smt.cpp) by processing the symbolic summaries in  `Output/test-xspec.out` and `Output/test-lspec.out`.
  - `Makefile`: With the following relevant targets
    - `binary`: Generate `test` from `test.c`.